Automated Node Remediation with AutoClusters

 The Remediation Process

-Hardware Failure Remediation: When AutoClusters detects a hardware failure that requires node replacement, it automatically performs the following steps:
+When AutoClusters detects a hardware failure that requires node replacement (or when the remediation API is manually triggered), it automatically performs the following steps:

 - Verification: AutoClusters confirms that no pods on the node have the